-- Determine who should be involved in the analysis process - HR team member(s): person(s) who can access employee databases and personnel files, with knowledge of relevant pay and grading arrangements and how these have changed over time. - Finance/payroll team member(s): person(s) who can use the payroll system to access pay data and generate reports. - Legal counsel: partner with internal and/or external legal counsel and implement a privilege protocol to minimize the risk that the analysis and the discussions concerning the analysis become discoverable in litigation.
+- HR team member(s): person(s) who can access employee databases and personnel files, with knowledge of relevant pay and grading arrangements and how these have changed over time. - Finance/payroll team member(s): person(s) who can use the payroll system to access pay data and generate reports. - Legal counsel: partner with internal and/or external legal counsel and implement a privilege protocol to minimize the risk that the analysis and the discussions concerning the analysis become discoverable in litigation.

-Set expectations
+Set Expectations

-- Recognize and communicate to team members and senior management that an equal pay analysis is not a simple data collection exercise. - Utilize the analysis team to plan and budget sufficient human and financial resources to effectively conduct and complete the analysis. - Secure the backing of senior leadership.
-Many employers believe they are providing equal pay and do not expect an analysis to reveal inequalities.
-Ensure senior management has realistic expectations about the possibility that changes in pay may be necessary.
+- Recognize and communicate to team members and senior management that an equal pay evaluation is not a simple data collections exercise. - Utilize the evaluation team to plan and budget sufficient human and financial resources to effectively conduct and complete the evaluation. - Secure the backing of senior leadership.
+Many employers believe they are providing equal pay and do not expect an evaluation to reveal inequalities.
+Ensure senior management has realistic expectations about the possibility changes in pay may be necessary.

-Determine the scope of the analysis
+Determine the Scope of the Evaluation

-- Gender only - Include other protected classes such as race or ethnicity
+- · Gender only. - Include other protected classes, such as race or ethnicityact on that voluntarily disclosed salary history information to support a wage or salary higher than initially offered.